18F/join.tts.gsa.gov/positions/logindeputydirect.md

 To qualify, you must have one (1) year of specialized experience at the next lower GS-grade (or equivalent).
 Specialized experience is defined as follows:

-- Experience leading the overall planning, management and direction of a portfolio or suite of digital programs, products or businesses, or a single, highly complex digital program, product or business;
+- Leading the overall planning, management and direction of a portfolio or suite of digital programs, products or businesses, or a single, highly complex digital program, product or business;
-- Experience overseeing a Software as a Service (SaaS) product that serves multiple constituencies of customers and users;
+- Overseeing a Software as a Service (SaaS) product that serves multiple constituencies of customers and users;
-- Experience supervising cross-functional teams a variety of professional disciplines;
+- Supervising cross-functional teams of a variety of professional disciplines, such as software engineers, product managers, designers, content strategists, agile process managers, etc.;
-- Experience partnering with leadership and stakeholders across teams or agencies to achieve organizational goals;
+- Partnering with leadership and stakeholders across teams or agencies to achieve organizational goals;
-- Experience leading and supervising a team and providing mentorship, support and professional development opportunities.
+- Leading and supervising a team and providing mentorship, support and professional development opportunities.

 ## How to Apply